Fish Recipes From FinSanity Fishing Charters

 2 cups cold water

-Filet and debone fish leave skin on the filets.
-Place filets on parchment paper skin side down on cookie sheet or baking pan.
-Coat each filet with approx. 1tbsp of olive oil.
+fillet and debone fish leave skin on the fillets.
+Place fillets on parchment paper skin side down on cookie sheet or baking pan.
+Coat each fillet with approx. 1tbsp of olive oil.

 Combine in blender lemon juice, water, salt, pepper and garlic.
 You can add cilantro to blender if you would like a more pronounced taste of the herb.

-Place one slice of tomato, 1 tsps of capers, 2 slices of red onion and ¼ cup chopped cilantro on each piece of fish.
+Place one slice of tomato, 1 tsp of capers, 2 slices of red onion and ¼ cup chopped cilantro on each piece of fish.

-Pour a generous amount of Sea Water solution over each filet.
+Pour a generous amount of Sea Water solution over each fillet.